Housing Information

 Per Title III of the Americans with Disabilities Act (ADA), Alverno College accommodates service animals, which are limited to dogs and miniature horses, in all areas on campus, including the residence halls.
 Under the auspices of the Federal Housing Act (FHA), Alverno will approve the placement of an emotional support animal (ESA) in the residence halls for qualified students with disabilities when written documentation is provided that there is a clear relationship between the disability and the service the animal provides.

-For further information on accommodations, contact Colleen Barnett, Student Accessibility Coordinator, at colleen.barnett@alverno.edu or 414-382-6026.
+For further information on accommodations, contact the Student Accessibility Coordinator, Tasia Hicks, at tasia.hicks@alverno.edu or 414-382-6026.
 The determination of whether an emotional animal is permitted in the residence halls is made through an interactive process involving the individual requesting the accommodation and relevant campus personnel.

 COMPUTER POLICY